The Need for Carbon

 ### TL;DR

-* On-chain derivatives represent a small fraction of the global derivatives market.
-The wedge for the next leg of growth is real-world assets (stocks, FX, indices, commodities).
+* On-chain derivatives are still a small slice of the global derivatives market.
+The next leg of growth is real-world assets: stocks, forex, indices, commodities.

-* CFDs on-chain are hard.
-They require institutional broker hedging, broker-grade execution rails, and capital pools sized for real-market depth.
+* The hard part is the hedged side.
+It needs institutional venue hedging, broker-grade execution rails, and capital pools sized for real-market depth.
 Smart contracts alone do not solve it.
+Carbon built it.

 ### The opportunity is bigger than crypto perps